1952 Kutch Electoral College election

 Elections to the Kutch Electoral College took place in Kutch State, India, on January 14, 1952, which in turn elected one member of the Rajya Sabha (upper house of the Parliament of India).
 The election was won by the Indian National Congress, who obtained 28 out of 30 seats.
 Independents won the two remaining seats.

-Backgroun
+Background

 After Independence, the Constitution of India stipulated that the Parliament of India would have two houses - a lower house (Lok Sabha, 'Council of the People') elected directly through popular suffrage and an upper house (Rajya Sabha, 'Council of the States') elected by the legislatures of the different states.
 Ahead of the 1951-1952 elections, the first general elections in independent India, Kutch had been classified as a Part "C" state.
 Whilst some other Part "C" states would have elected state governments under the Government of Part "C" States Act, 1951 no such measures were introduced in Kutch.
 Kutch had no state legislature, and was ruled by the central government through a Chief Commissioner.
 Per the Representation of the People Act, 1951 Kutch would elect a 30-member Electoral College, which in turn would elect one member of the Rajya Sabha.